 Calculating Spending Accurately

-I know when you don’t keep track of how much you spend, it’s easy to underestimate how much is really going out.
+When you don’t keep track of how much you spend, it’s easy to underestimate how much is really going out.
 I think it’s just a tendency most of us have.

 I know when we didn’t have a budget, I never realized how much money we spent on eating out.
 Wow, that was a big shock so many years ago when we finally did make a written budget.